ltvlx/LaTex-refiner/README.md

 # LaTex refiner
- A tool to clean LaTex projects
+ A small tool to help keeping LaTex projects free from unused references and, more importantly, unused figures.